 Instructor Michigan State University Department of Media and Information JRN916: Qualitative Methods Offered: Spring 2020, Spring 2021

-Instructor, MSU Media and Information, MI401: Cyborgs
+Instructor, MSU Media and Information, MI401: Cyborgs and AI

-Instructor Michigan State University Department of Media and Information MI401: Information and Society Special Topics: Cyborgs and Design Futures Offered: Fall 2019, Fall 2020
+Instructor Michigan State University Department of Media and Information MI401: Information and Society Special Topics: Cyborgs and AI Offered: Fall 2019, Fall 2020, Fall 2021, Fall 2022, Fall 2023 (as Lyman Briggs capstone course), Fall 2024

 Instructor, MSU Media and Information, MI350: Evaluating HCT